zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check library exist in the path _location_.
+  Check if the library plugin exists in the path _location_.